-- Setting up your restorative workplace process so people participate willingly
+- The key factors in setting up your restorative workplace process so stakeholders participate willingly ~ what are the keys to effective buy-in and support?

 Valerie Cade, MA is the best-selling author of “Bully Free at Work” which has been distributed in over 100 countries.
 Valerie is considered one of North America’s top experts in coping with and stopping toxic behaviours and bullying in the workplace.
 In addition, she has a specialty in ensuring a Restorative Workplace after such potentially stressful situations such as investigations, harassment and bullying incidents, interventions as well as transitional aspects including downsizing, covid19 re-adjustment and re-building a culture of trust.
 She holds a Master’s Degree in Conflict Resolution and Reconciliation from Abilene Texas University (HON).
 She presents and consults with a relevant, well-researched message that gives practical advice and inspires hope.